On-Premises Phone System vs. Hosted Cloud Phone System

 Looking to upgrade your company’s phone system to something more reliable, easy to use, and cost-efficient?

-While there are several options to choose from, you’re likely whittling it down to a premise-based or cloud-based system.
+Although there are several options to choose from, chances are you’ve whittled it down to a premise-based or cloud-based system.

-There are advantages and disadvantages of running your phone system on-premise or hosting it in the cloud.
-That’s what makes it such a tough but important decision for business owners.
-Choosing the right system can make business communication stress-free.
+There are advantages and disadvantages of running your business phone systems on-premise or hosting it in the cloud.
+That’s what makes it such a tough but important decision.
+But choosing the right one for your needs can make your business communication stress-free.

 In this article, we’ll share the pros and cons of both options.
-By the end, you’ll have a much clearer picture of which phone system fits your unique requirements.
+By the end, you’ll have a much clearer picture of which telephone system fits your unique requirements.

-An on-premise phone system is a phone system that is physically installed in a building.
+A premise based phone system is one that is physically installed in a building.

-It can either consist of physical wires around the office, which connects your office’s data center to employee desk phones.
-Or, you can use IP technology and make connections through an internet connection.
+It either consists of physical wires around the office, which connects your office’s data center to employee desk phones, or uses IP technology, which allows you to make calls through an internet connection.
 Either way, the main PBX system is inside your physical workspace.

-Premise-based phone systems can be expensive to set up because of the equipment needed.
-For example, you’ll need IP phones and SIP trunking.
-Not to mention a dedicated room in your office for the equipment to live.
+Premise based phone systems can be expensive to set up because of the equipment needed.
+For example, you’ll need IP phones and SIP trunking – not to mention a dedicated room in your office for the equipment.

-Maintenance is inevitable too.
-You’ll either need an on-hand IT team or a third-party service to come in and repair any problems.
+Plus, maintenance is inevitable.
+You’ll either need your own IT team or a third-party service to come in and repair any problems.
 These additional costs can be expensive for your business.

-Plus, there’s a lack of flexibility that comes with physical systems.
-Anyone needing to make calls through the business phone system needs to physically be in the office.
+There’s also a lack of flexibility that comes with a physical PBX phone system: Anyone needing to make calls needs to physically be in the office.
 Remote employees can’t dial in and make or receive calls away from their desks.

 A hosted phone system functions similarly to an on-premise solution.
 The only difference is that calls are made using an existing internet connection.
 This gives you a lot more flexibility and freedom that you don’t have with an old-school setup.

-This means that cloud phone systems are usually cheaper than their alternatives.
-All you’re paying for is the connections to be set up.
-And since those connections are made through the internet using a Voice over Internet Protocol (VoIP) solution, it’s much quicker to get up and running.
+This means that cloud phone systems are usually cheaper than their alternatives because all you’re paying for is the connection to be set up.
+And since that connection is made through the internet using a Voice over Internet Protocol (VoIP) solution, it’s much quicker to get up and running.

-But one of the biggest differentiators between cloud and on-premise phone systems is the fact remote teams can use the hosted solution.
-You can have team members on the other side of the world and still make phone calls and join conferences, so long as they’ve got compatible VoIP software installed on their device.
+But one of the biggest differentiators between on-premise and cloud phone systems is the fact that remote teams can use the hosted solution.
+They’re not tethered to a desk phone.
+Team members on the other side of the world can still make phone calls and join conferences, so long as they’ve got compatible VoIP software installed on their device.

 Speaking of which, you’ll still be able to use your normal, everyday equipment.
-You don’t need any special IP phones or hardwired desk phones to use a cloud phone system.
+You don’t need a special IP phone or hardwired desk phone to use a cloud phone system.
 Simply download the provider’s app onto a laptop, mobile device, or VoIP conference phone to start taking calls.

-If you’d prefer new equipment, VoIP headsets are a great option.
+And if you’d prefer new equipment, VoIP headsets are a great option.
 They provide clear and crisp sound, and cordless ones have incredible range.
-You can take a walking phone call, or sit on the other side of the office and still have a crystal clear phone connection.
+You can take a walking phone call, or sit on the other side of the office and still have a crystal clear connection.

-VoIP desk phones are powerful and easy to use, too.
-They provide mobility not seen in a legacy phone system.
-Your team in the office can physically take their phones home and continue working without any interruption, or vice versa.
+VoIP desk phones are both powerful and easy to use.
+They provide mobility not seen in a traditional phone system.
+Your team in the office can physically take their phones to multiple locations, like home or on the road, and continue working without any interruption.

 Now that we have a better understanding of both telephone systems, let’s review some of the key differences between the two.